edgeandnode/gateway/README.md

 data consumers and many indexers.
 A gateway is not necessary for a consumer to access the indexers participating in the Graph Network, though it does simplify consumer interactions.

+**Note**: This is a horizon-ready gateway that generates TAP v2 (collection-based) receipts exclusively.
+It maintains backward compatibility for processing existing v1 (allocation-based) receipts.

 A gateway is expected to be a reliable system, to compensate for indexers being relatively unreliable.
 Indexers may become unresponsive, malicious, or otherwise unsuitable for serving queries at any time without warning.
 It is the responsibility of the gateway to maintain the highest